KaHIP v3.00 -- Karlsruhe High Quality Partitioning -- User Guide: Library

 \section{Library}

 Some of the programs above can be directly accessed in C/C++ by using the library that we provide, \ie the graph partitioners KaFFPaFast, KaFFPaEco and KaFFPaStrong (more will follow) can be called using this library.
 In this section we describe how the library can be used, the methods can be accessed and describe the parameters of these functions.
-The functions described in this section can be found in the file \emph{interface/kaHIP\_interface.h}.\\
+The functions described in this section can be found in the file \emph{interface/kaHIP\_interface.h}. \textbf{An example program that calls and links the library can be found in \emph{misc/example\_library\_call/}.} This is also compiled during the build process.
+More over the library also contains functions for node ordering, separators as well as process mapping functionality.